-We welcome feature articles, exhibition and book reviews as well as contributions for Notebook, Guild Highlights and Readers’ Showcase.
+We welcome feature articles, exhibition and book reviews as well as contributions for Notebook, Guild Highlights, Readers’ Showcase and short articles.
 We also welcome ideas for articles.
-Potential contributors who are not familiar with the style and content of the Journal are invited to look at the articles available on our website, www.journalwsd.org.uk.
+Potential contributors who are not familiar with the style and content of the Journal are invited to look at the articles available on our website or in a copy of the Journal, www.journalwsd.org.uk.

 Please note that the Journal is produced by a committee of volunteers and run on a very limited budget.
 Therefore it is unable to pay writers for their contributions, other than to give them a complimentary copy of the issue in which their contribution appears; they will also be able to buy additional copies at a reduced rate.
 The purchase of additional copies should be discussed with the relevant editor.

 The Journal cannot guarantee to publish any article submitted or to publish an accepted article in a particular issue of the Journal.
 Please note that the Journal rarely republishes material published elsewhere.
 Therefore we request that you advise us if you have sent or are planning to send your copy to other publications.